Guide to Moving With Pets (2023)

 Pet-Proof Your New Home

 As you unpack, take a little extra time to pet-proof your home.
 Make sure electrical cords are tucked away.
 Check that window screens are secure and install childproof latches to keep pets out of cabinets.
-Remove any plants and pest-control traps that are poisonous to pets.
+Remove any plants and pest-control traps that are poisonous or otherwise dangerous to pets.

 Find a New Veterinarian

 If you haven’t already, find a vet in your new city and transfer your pet’s health records.
-Schedule a routine checkup with your new vet and ensure that your pet’s vaccines are up-to-date.
+Schedule a routine checkup with your new vet and ensure your pet’s vaccines are current.
 It’s important to do this as soon as possible.
-Scheduling an appointment during an emergency situation will be much easier if your pet is already an established patient.
+Scheduling an appointment during an emergency will be much easier if your pet is already an established patient.

 Comply With Local Laws

-Make sure you are in compliance with local pet laws.
-This may involve scheduling or providing proof of rabies vaccinations and paying a license fee.
+• Comply with local pet laws, which may involve scheduling or providing proof of rabies vaccinations and paying a license fee.
 Check with your city or county government for more information.

 Our Conclusion

-By planning ahead and prioritizing your pet’s comfort, you can make your upcoming move a more pleasant experience for the entire family.
-Make sure to research local laws, talk to your vet, and update your pet’s microchip or ID tags before the move.
+Planning ahead and prioritizing your pet’s comfort can make your upcoming move a more pleasant experience for the entire family.
+Research local laws, talk to your vet, and update your pet’s microchip or ID tags before the move.
 Stick to your normal routine as much as possible and arrange pet transportation well in advance.
-Keep pets properly restrained on moving day, and allow them to gradually adjust to their new surroundings.
+Keep pets properly restrained on moving day, and allow them to adjust to their new surroundings gradually.

 FAQ About Moving With Pets